-I've been clicking a shutter since being given a Brownie 127.
-It got me interested.
+I started out with a Brownie 127.
 I foolishly believed at the time (and at various points since) that a better camera will a better photographer make.
-I began saving coins in a glass jar, which when full led to a Halina Paulette Electric.
-My £12 spent, I waited for the silver halide crystals of my films to arrange themselves as 35mm miracles of light and shade.
+Accordingly, I spent the contents of my savings jam jar on a Halina Paulette Electric.
+I waited for the silver halide crystals of my films to arrange themselves as 36 x 24mm miracles of light and shade.
 Needless to say, it did not quite turn out that way; but there was one near-miracle.
 I entered a photographic competition and won a two-week cruise around the Mediterranean.
-Since I was only 14, my family had to buy some tickets, too.
+Since I was only 14, my mother and father felt obliged to buy themselves and my brother passage.
 Was it all a marketing ploy?
-I refuse to speculate.

 Feel free to make contact about the photographs on this site, using the link on the menu bar.
 If you wish to order prints, please click the button that accompanies each photograph in the Image Galleries.